abyzovlab/SCellector/README.md

 1.It uses the variants from the vcf and generates a pileup using the bam files.
 By default it filters any read with less than 20 mapping quality and any base with less than 20 base quality by default.
 But this can be changed using the parameters

 ### Output:
 It outputs a file with allele frequency of each base at each position in the vcf provided.
-This file will be used in the third script to calculate haplotype allele frequency.This script also provide a recommendation for the number of snps to use as a snp unit in the next step.
+This file will be used in the third script to calculate haplotype allele frequency.This script also provide a recommendation for the number of SNPs to use as a SNP unit in the next step.
 ### Usage:
 ```javascript
 python Second_calculate_allele_frequency.py  -h